-Are you struggling with stubborn midlife belly fat or menopausal muffin top?
-The seemingly inexorable slide of our middles over our jeans just isn’t fair!
+Have you been struggling with stubborn midlife belly fat or menopausal muffin top?
+The seemingly inexorable slide of our middle over our jeans just isn’t fair!
 Midlife belly fat is one of the slightly unpleasant surprises about how menopause impacts our bodies.

 If the measurement around your waist at your belly button is over 35 inches, you’re at greater risk for heart disease, cancer and diabetes.

 If you’re like me, you watch what you eat and keep active.
 But all of a sudden your body and belly just stubbornly refuse to respond to exercise and diet as they used to and the pounds are slowly gaining.

 I’d love to tell you it’s going to be easy to keep that midlife belly healthy but give yourself some grace.
 Trust me, awareness is everything.
 Just become a little more aware and practice a little more self love and you’ll get there!

 On with the tips.

 12 Tips to Tame Midlife Belly Fat